 I recommend we all dump these bank crooks and either open credit union accounts or keep our money in our coat pockets.
 I'd rather deal with pickpockets than these white collar thieves.
 In any case, stay well clear of SunTrust.
 If they fail this one, very simple test I am sure they have much bigger and complex ways of swindling people foolish enough to "trust" them with their money.

-Review about: Suntrust Checking Account.
+Product or Service Mentioned: Suntrust Checking Account.

 Monetary Loss: $36.